 I think there are many similarities between Cryptococcus and cancer cells.
 Knowing the mechanism of Cryptococcal genome changes may have a profound implication on our understanding on how cancer cells survive during stress.

 For Cryptococcus, the meiotic progeny are cells that basically grow as a chain of spores on the basidia.
 It’s actually quite nifty to dissect Cryptococcus spores, especially with the 40x objective, because you can glue these spore chains to the needle and take up the entire spore chains.
 Such manipulators allow detailed gene mapping because you can see the frequency of recombination.

 In addition to fulfilling my personal passion to be a researcher, becoming a faculty adds another exciting motivation for me – training and motivating young scientists.
-I find it very refreshing to discuss ideas and trouble-shoot problems with students.
-I am responsible for being a mentor, to guide students in the right direction and inspire them by being an example – it is extremely rewarding and reaffirms my faith in my profession.
+I find it very refreshing to discuss ideas and troubleshoot problems with students.
+I am responsible for being a mentor, guiding students in the right direction and inspiring them by being an example – it is extremely rewarding and reaffirms my faith in my profession.